Phase 4

 - Isosorbide mononitrate tablets contain lactose and therefore patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.

-Data sourced from ClinicalTrials.gov (NCT03171480).
+Data sourced from ClinicalTrials.gov (NCT03171480) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.